Thank you Julie Bates for sharing your bikefit expertise with us here!

 Now, go ride your bike.
 Concentrate on how your hands feel, is your saddle comfortable, is that spot between your shoulder blades starting to flare up?
 Paying attention to how you feel on your bike is important because it empowers you to prioritize comfort over suffering.
 If you’re not comfortable and having fun, it’s time to spend time and money on yourself with a bike fit.

-Julie Bates, Certified Bike Fitter with certifications with SICI, Paul Swift’s Bicycling Fitting System (Voted the BEST by Bike Magazine), and Special Bicycle Components University, and certified Muscle Activation Techniques Practitioner
+Julie Bates, Certified Bike Fitter with certifications with SICI, Paul Swift’s Bicycling Fitting System (Voted the BEST by Bike Magazine), and Specialized Bicycle Components University, and certified Muscle Activation Techniques Practitioner

 Julie started her bike fitting career at the legendary Roaring Mouse Cycle.
 It was during this time she had the opportunity to take accreditation programs about bike fitting.
 It was when she attended SBCU (Specialized Bicycle Components University) that she noticed that this class was different.
 Instead of just the “hows” she learned the “whys.”
 She was so impressed that she became a bike fit instructor at Specialized Bicycle Components for over eight years.
 In these classes she taught the fit process (developed by Dr. Andy Pruitt) and Retül motion capture technology.